pilif42/springBootRestfulService/README.md

 - TODO:
-    - ElasticSearchServiceImplITCase to sort out
+    - Why ElasticSearchServiceImplITCase does not compile: see http://www.petrikainulainen.net/programming/gradle/getting-started-with-gradle-integration-testing/
     - verify that you can build with CheckStyle option:
             - Postgres must be installed:
                     - verify my install of 9.5